 Let’s say you run an eCommerce store and send out an email with a subject: Use CODE to Get 30% Off On Everything.
 But in your email body content, you disclose that it’s only applicable to specific products.
-Do you see why your audience would be turned off by this shady tactic?
+Don’t you think your audience would be turned off by this shady tactic?

 You see, no one likes to be deceived.
 If your prospect receives an email that promises one thing and delivers another, they are not going to like it.
 Yes, you got them to open your email initially, but this tactic just alienated them from you.